Pemetrexed

 Chemotherapy may affect your skin.
 Your doctor or nurse can tell you what to expect.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
-Any changes to your skin are usually temporary and get better when treatment finishes.
+Any changes to your skin are usually temporary and improve when treatment finishes.

 Rarely, a much more serious skin condition can develop.
-You may have a skin rash that blisters, and your skin can peel.
-If this happens, contact the hospital straight away.
+You may have a skin rash which then blisters, and your skin can peel.
+Contact the hospital straight away if this happens.

 Numb or tingling hands or feet (peripheral neuropathy)